djoepramono/code-all-night/src/posts/gatsby-one-pager.md

 Running `gatsby develop` only, makes the site only avaiable on the host computer via localhost.
 But sometimes you want to make it accessible to your local network, so that you can test your site with your mobile phone.
 For this, you need the `-H 0.0.0.0`.

+Each section on this guide might depends on a specific npm package.
+These packages are already included in the repo `package.json`.
+If you don't clone the repo and start fresh instead, make sure you install them.

 ## 2. Markdown Posts

 Markdown files can be made into pages in Gatsby with the help of [gatsby-transformer-remark](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/)

-Put the markdown files into `src/posts`, there is some example there already.
+Put your markdown files into `src/posts`. _There are some examples there already_.
 Next up you need to put the following entry into `gatsby-node.js`

 ```js
 exports.createPages = async ({ actions, graphql, reporter }) => {